benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ### When to use an issue vs. a pull request vs. a discussion vs. a markdown file vs. a project board

-Work generally flows through a repository in this order:
+Project work generally flows in this order:

-* Discussions - Opened-ended conversation without a specific outcome or concept of "done"
+* Discussions - Opened-ended conversation without a specific outcome or concept of "done".
+This is often the ideation or brainstorming stage.
-* Issues - How problems are tracked and discussed
+* Issues - How problems are tracked, discussed, and prioritized.
 * Pull requests - How solutions/changes are proposed and reviewed.
-Generally pull requests should tie back to the issue they are solving.
+Generally pull requests should tie back to the issue/problem they are solving.
 * Markdown files - How long-lived information is shared and stored (documentation, policy, procedures, etc.).
 Markdown files are changed via pull request.

 As a project proceeds in one or more repositories, high-level project progress is tracked on one or more project boards (which visually organizes the state of multiple issues).